ryanlundqvist/ryanlundqvist.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-TEMP I am an undergraduate studying Computer Science at the Georgia Institute of Technology, with a specialization in `artificial intelligence` and `human-computer interaction` .
+I am an undergraduate studying Computer Science at the Georgia Institute of Technology, with a specialization in `artificial intelligence` and `human-computer interaction` .

 I have interests in:
 - software engineering